 He received a master's degree in mechanical engineering from Massachusetts Institute of Technology (MIT) and a bachelor's degree also in mechanical engineering from General Motors Institute (now Kettering University), Michigan.

-We believe Mr. Hancock's global business experience, strong business acumen, and extensive manufacturing and engineering expertise qualifies him well to serve as a member of the board of directors.
+We believe Mr. Hancock's global business experience, strong business acumen, and extensive manufacturing and engineering expertise qualifies him well to serve as a member of our Board of Directors.

 Robert Hariri, M.D., Ph.D.